evwalz/precipitation_forecasting/README.md

 File paths are relative to folder structure in this package.
 If necessary adapt path to data in the files of the folder [scripts](./scripts/).
 The folder [scripts](./scripts/) contains jupyter notebooks to compute data-driven forecasts, an R-file to compute EMOS method and jupyter notebooks to visualize results:

-    - Figure 2, 3 and 4: cpa_auc.ipynb (not yet online)
+    - Figure 2, 3 and 4: cpa.ipynb (not yet online)
     - Figure 5: spear_correlation.ipynb (not yet online)
     - Figure 9: plot_eval.ipynb
     - Figure 10 and 11: skillscore.ipynb